samarthprasad8/datalink-dicom/README.md

 # Datalink DICOM

+project created through the summer of 2025, consolidated into one repository and made public on 8/15/26

 A web platform for running controlled reading studies on AI-assisted radiology.

 Datalink was built to answer a specific research question: **does the stated accuracy of an AI assistant change how a radiologist reads a case?** It presents chest radiographs to a participant alongside a simulated AI second opinion whose accuracy is fixed per trial arm, records every decision, and exports the session for analysis.